 The two main types of this condition are illustrated below with examples:

 Social anhedonia can manifest as difficulty forming attachments to others, avoiding or being anxious in social situations, a strong preference for being alone, and difficulty expressing emotions.
 Additionally, people experiencing social anhedonia may find it challenging to appreciate jokes or to be entertained by activities that involve other people.
-In terms of physical anhedonia involves difficulty in experiencing pleasure or enjoyment from activities such as eating, exercise, hobbies, or sexual activity.
+Physical symptoms involves difficulty experiencing pleasure or enjoyment from activities such as eating, exercise, hobbies, or sexual activity.

 Anhedonia symptoms include the following: